clauw87/virusbeacon/harmonization_rules_mapping_2.md

 everything containing string “USA” ->  “United States of America” everything containing string “China” ->  “China” everything containing string “Nepal” ->  “Nepal”

+— SPECIES (VIRUS)
+1. taxon_id

+**XML tags**
+- [ ] EXPERIMENT_PACKAGE_SET> EXPERIMENT_PACKAGE> SAMPLE> SAMPLE_NAME> TAXON_ID[[1]]

+**Valid values**
+All values are taxon ids, only 3 need harmonization

+**Values to show** (these ones we’ll get after harmonization) “2697049” (“Severe acute respiratory syndrome coronavirus 2”) 436/439 xml have it  is what should appear here for all samples.
+NOTE: In title and abstract they all described that they attempted sequencing SARS-CoV2, so, despite the taxon they applied they only used novel reads (not mapped to human, so we could convert all values to “2697049” for the sake of taxon\_id as filtering)

+**Values to harmonize/fix**
+"9606"  (Homo sapiens) - 2 xml have it
+ "433733” ("human lung metagenome" ) - 1 xml have it
+-> change all to “2697049”